Besançon: Places of worship

-In the heart of the city centre, St Peter's Church, built by the Bisontin Claude Joseph Alexandre Bertrand from 1782 to 1786, impresses with the height of its bell tower which served as a belfry for the town hall which is opposite.
+In the heart of the city centre, St Peter's Church, built by the Bisontin Claude Joseph Alexandre Bertrand from 1782 to 1786, impresses with the height of its bell tower which served as a belfry for the Hôtel de Ville, which is opposite.
 St Maurice's Church, founded in the 6th century, was rebuilt from 1711 to 1714 with a Jesuit-style facade surmounted by a carillon.
 Notre-Dame Church corresponds to the former Benedictine abbey of Saint-Vincent which was founded in the eleventh century.
 It was under the Empire that it became the parish church of Notre-Dame.
 Its facade was designed in 1720 by the architect Jean-Pierre Galezot.
 You can still make out the large entrance gate to the abbey and the 16th-century bell tower.
 Today it is occupied by the Faculty of Letters and Human Sciences.
 Saint-François-Xavier Church, former chapel of the Jesuit college, was built between 1680 and 1688.
 Its plan is in the shape of a Latin cross surrounded by small side chapels.
 It was decommissioned in 1975.
 The Saint-Paul abbey, church of the former abbey founded around 628 by Saint Donat, archbishop of Besançon, was rebuilt in the fourteenth and fifteenth centuries.
 The Notre-Dame-du-Foyer chapel, built from 1739 to 1745 by the Bisontin Nicolas Nicole, was once the chapel of the Couvent du Refuge before being attached to the Saint-Jacques hospital in 1802.

 Outside the old town, among the important Catholic buildings, is the Saint-Ferjeux basilica of Romano-Byzantine style built on the cave of the patron saints of Besançon, Saint Ferjeux and Saint Ferréol.
 Notre-Dame des Buis, a 19th-century chapel, overlooks the city at an altitude of 491 metres.

 The Protestant community was assigned in 1842 the former hospice of the Holy Spirit, today the temple of the Holy Spirit.
 It is a 13th-century Gothic building augmented by a 15th-century chapel and deprived of its bell tower during the Revolution.
 It is distinguished by its gallery of sculpted wood, a masterpiece by an anonymous artist.
 Its neo-Gothic portal was created in 1841 by the architect Alphonse Delacroix in place of the old porch.